-RNS Moves came out of a join project with Candoco Dance Company, a world-leading professional dance company which includes disabled and non-disabled dancers.
-RNS players wanted to learn about their inclusive practise, and explore whether as a group it was possible to match this musically.
+RNS Moves was born out of a four-day collaboration with Candoco Dance Company, a world-leading professional dance company including disabled and non-disabled dancers.